deephaven/benchmark/docs/NightlySummary.md

   - [Static](https://deephaven.io/core/docs/how-to-guides/data-import-export/parquet-flat): Parquet data is read into memory and made available to the operation as a whole
   - [Ticking](https://deephaven.io/core/docs/conceptual/deephaven-overview/): Data is released incrementally each cycle
-- The Operation Benchmark date shows the day when the benchmarks where collected, which is the latest successful run
+- The Benchmark Date shows the day when the benchmarks where collected, which is the latest successful run

 ## Basic Benchmark Methodology